 There are so many ways to define neighborhoods it can be a little overwhelming.
 The feeling of being part of a community of neighbors or the places a person visits on a regular basis can create a sense of “neighborhood” for many of us.
 When it comes to data, there are a handful of neighborhood boundaries that we can use to track changes over time with some degree of consistency.
 For example, dividing Detroit into census tracts, we have 297 relatively stable places with a large amount of data available over time.

 The Opportunity Atlas answers questions about how childhood neighborhoods impact individuals’ futures using anonymous data following 20 million Americans from childhood to their mid-30s.
 Now you can trace the roots of today’s affluence and poverty back to the neighborhoods where people grew up.
 See where and for whom opportunity has been missing, and develop local solutions to help more children rise out of poverty.

-The National Neighborhood Indicators Partnership (NNIP) is a collaborative effort by the Urban Institute and local partners to further the development and use of neighborhood information systems in local policymaking and community building.
+The National Neighborhood Indicators Partnership (NNIP) is a learning network, coordinated by the Urban Institute, of independent organizations in 30 cities that share a mission to ensure all communities have access to data and the skills to use information to advance equity and well-being across neighborhoods.
 Visit to learn more about organizations across the country making an impact on neighborhood research.

 Find More Neighborhood Data

 Understanding how residents are experiencing their neighborhoods can add nuance to knowledge from more traditional sources of data.
 For example, if the data shows there are plenty of new restaurants in an area, but the nearby residents don’t feel comfortable dining in them, this is information the business owners might want to know and act on.

 Public and private investments in neighborhoods can cause dramatic changes in those neighborhoods.
 Our current understanding of the funding landscape is spotty at best.